HemaCarolin/CV-Assignments/Assignment 2/README.md

 The code computes and displays the integral image feed alongside the RGB feed without relying on built-in functions such as "output = integral_image(input)".

+The solution can be found in the the file 'q4.ipynb'

 The implementation initializes the integral image to zero, copies pixel values from the grayscale image, and calculates the integral image using the integral image algorithm.

 ### Integral Image Matrix